jundalisay/superb/content/en/superphysics/principles/matrix.md

 {{< /quote >}}

-These three regions of metaphysical domain, physical domain, and current perception (as a merger of both) are expressed in our Superphysics icon.
+These 3 regions of metaphysical domain, physical domain, and current perception (as a merger of both) are expressed in our Superphysics icon.

 {{< img src="/icons/sp100.png" size="is-48x48" alt="Superphysics icon">}}

 - The blue upward triangle reprsents the metaphysical domain going upwards
 - The green downward triangle represents the physical domain going 'down to earth'